As an investor in international stocks via several index funds, I’ve considered and reconsidered in which account I ought to hold those funds.

 It’s true that most equities took a deep dive in that timeframe (I harvested a total of about $170,000 paper losses that month), but emerging markets are historically among the more volatile asset classes.

 I’ve held mine in my taxable account.
 Looking back, I realize that doing so actually cost me a bit of money over the last maybe 6 to 8 years when I had both a high income and a growing taxable account.

 However, I was also preparing for an eventual retirement with a low taxable income — less than 20% of my portfolio is in tax-deferred accounts — and keeping international stocks in taxable does appear to be a good idea in that scenario.

 There is also the benefit of cash flow in early retirement from those higher dividends, and perhaps the ability to tax loss harvest the more volatile emerging markets more frequently.

-However, if tax-efficiency trumps all other factors (as it probably should) and you plan to have a high taxable income and a substantial taxable account balance, you may want to tuck that international allocation away in a tax-advantaged retirement account.
+However, if tax-efficiency trumps all other factors and you plan to have a high taxable income along with a substantial taxable account balance, you may consider tucking that international allocation away in a tax-advantaged retirement account.